Feast your eyes on the highest-resolution photo of the sun ever captured

 The Solar Orbiter, a joint mission between ESA and NASA, made the images using the Extreme Ultraviolet Imager (EUI) and the Spectral Imaging of the Coronal Environment instruments ().

 At the time the images were made, Solar Orbiter was approximately 75 million kilometers (nearly 47 million miles) from the sun and Earth.
-The final EUI photograph is actually a composite of 25 tiles—at such a close distance and high resolution, many images were needed to the entire sun.
-The process took over hours, and each image about 10 minutes.
+The final EUI photograph is actually a composite of 25 tiles—at such a distance and resolution, many images were needed to cover the entire sun.
+The process took over four hours, and each image about 10 minutes.

 the sun's temperature by the European Space Agency